WriterZephos/markdown_record/README.md

 ## Roadmap

+- Flesh out tests
 - Make the Content DSL extensible
 - Add support for raw JSON files as source content
+- Build support for externally managed source files
+- Build automation for real time compiling on the fly

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).